 Look for areas that create a frame around your subject.
 The phrase “natural frame” doesn't mean you're limited to naturally occurring frames, but anything you encounter on a location that seems like a good fit.
 It could be a doorway, an arch or any opening to an enclosed space.

-In the photo above, the model uses the framework of the doors and the curtains to emerge as the central subject.
+In the photo above, the model sits inside a window frame to emerge as the central subject.
 When you see a framework or opening, it's natural to wonder what's inside.
 Put your model in a natural frame and it will draw your viewer's eye to the subject.

 Direction of Light